 When did it happen?
 When did comedy sink to the level of schoolboy humour and “at your expense” laughs?
 Is our society really so self-conscious we can’t laugh unless someone is being hurt, made a fool of, makes a fool of themselves without knowing it or is in some way put-down and made to seem inferior?

 Where did all the jokes that were funny go?
 The ones that were funny without having to have a victim of some kind?
-The silly, harmless, witty, clever jokes have become smutty, hurtful, shitty, calculating, and too often cruel stabs at humanity.
+The silly, harmless, witty, clever jokes have become smutty, hurtful, shitty, calculating, and all too often cruel stabs at humanity.

 Is that because we, as a society, are too sophisticated to laugh at innocence unless it is being taken advantage of somehow?
 Are we too clever, now, to laugh at harmless unless there is unexpected harm in the punchline?